 European Studies is an interdisciplinary program designed to give students a comprehensive view of Europe, past and present, from a variety of perspectives.
 This program provides a solid grounding in the liberal arts and is excellent preparation for advanced study in graduate or professional school.
 Majors are encouraged to study abroad.

-(B.A. degree) (No minor is required) Fifty-four hours at least 39 of which must be 300 level or above, including:
+(B.A. degree) (No minor is required) Fifty-four hours required, at least thirtynine of which must be 300 level or above, including:

 - French, German, or Spanish 15 hours

 - For French: FRE 230, 235, 310 or 312, plus 6 additional upper level hours.

 - For German: GER 230, 310, 345/445, or 389/489, plus 6 additional upper level hours.

 - For Spanish: SPA 230, 235, 310, plus 6 additional upper level hours.